NUS-CG3207/labs/docs/manuals/01/lab_01.md

 ### Task instructions

 In this task, we will simulate the user providing some input to the switches, and observe the provided assembly program display said input on the LEDs.
-The first step, of course, is to download the [RISC-V assembly sample](../../../lab1/riscv_assembly_sample.asm) program or the [ARM assembly sample](../../../lab1/arm_assembly_sample.s) program.
+The first step, of course, is to download the [RISC-V assembly sample](../../downloads/lab1/riscv_assembly_sample.asm) program or the [ARM assembly sample](../../downloads/lab1/arm_assembly_sample.s) program.
 Then, we can open our sample file in RARS or Keil MDK and start simulating.

 === "RISC-V (RARS)"

     Refer to [Lab 4 from CS2100DE](https://nus-cs2100de.github.io/labs/manuals/04/lab_04/#getting-started-with-rars) for some help on how to open a RISC-V assembly file in RARS.
 The guide is written for a different sample program, but the steps to open, assemble and run the code are identical.

     !!! warning
         Remember to set the memory configuration correctly - from "Settings" -> "Memory Configuration", choose "Compact, Text at Address 0".
-Setting this correctly is **very important** - our simulation for this lab depends on this memory configuration being selected, and our CPU design later will also assume this memory configuration.
+Setting this correctly is **very important** - our simulation for this assignment depends on this memory configuration being selected, and our CPU design later will also assume this memory configuration.

     Once you have assembled and begun to run the RISC-V code line-by-line, before executing line 28, simulate changing the input on the switches by modifying the memory at the address mapped to the DIP switches (`0x2404`).
 Then, continue running the code, including lines 28 and 29, one line at a time, until the memory at the address for the LEDs (`0x2400`) changes to reflect the new data.